 Originally published in Manufacturing Tomorrow

 Most B2B manufacturing companies aren’t big on marketing.
-Those that do invest in marketing generally don’t aim to achieve anything beyond generating broad awareness.
+Those that do invest in manufacturing marketing generally don’t aim to achieve anything beyond generating broad awareness.
 They prefer to use their sales teams to generate leads, create opportunities, and close deals.
-This approach is more expensive and less effective than a more focused marketing effort.
+This approach is more expensive and less effective than a more focused digital marketing approach.

 If you’re not cultivating leads via targeted marketing, you’re placing that burden entirely on the shoulders of your sales team.
 The truth is, digital marketing can absolutely drive sales as a component of a comprehensive, strategic marketing program.
 Consider the fact that only 29% of customers want to talk to a salesperson to learn more about a product.
 If you’re relying solely on your sales team to generate revenue, you’re missing the opportunity to engage the vast majority of your customers.